paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 * **Low-Cycle Fatigue**: A low-frequency, high-amplitude loading condition created by thermal, pressure, or structural loads that can propagate flaws to failure.

 Failures due to low-cycle fatigue are driven by accumulated plastic deformations, which are typically not allowed (i.e. the design is restricted to elastic regime).
-If necessary, low-cycle fatigue can be assessed by the ultimate failure criterion, e.g. by means of non-linear finite element analysis with dedicated failure models or dedicated criteria like Manson-Coffin failure criterion.
+If necessary, low-cycle fatigue can be assessed by the ultimate failure criterion, e.g. by means of non-linear finite element analysis with dedicated {term}`FAILURE MODE`ls or dedicated criteria like Manson-Coffin failure criterion.
 The probability of failure can be assessed using general structural reliability or stress strength methods.

 In the remainder of this section, only high-cycle fatigue is considered.

-The standard approach to the fracture control for space projects is presented in ECSS-E-ST-32-01C \[BR80\].
+The standard approach to the fracture control for space projects is presented in {term}`ECSS`-E-ST-32-01C \[BR80\].
 Depending on the criticality, different approaches can be used:

 * **Fail-safe** – damage-tolerance design principle, where a structure has redundancy to ensure that failure of one structural element does not cause general failure of the entire structure during the remaining lifetime.